Halloween special offer banner

 The Newsletter Popup To Sign Up

-This works quite well because the menu is sticky, and the CTA to subscribe to the newsletter is always visible.
-Once you click on it, a popup appears with an image that aligns with the category of the content you are reading, a text explaining what you will get, and a simple opt-in form.
+When you click on it, a popup appears with an image that aligns with the content category you are reading.
+It is a simple text explaining what you will get by filling out the opt-in form.

 BloggingWizard is one of the best websites to get detailed guides on how to blog the right way and several strategic articles on several marketing strategies.